 Differential scanning calorimetry (DSC) is a technique used to measure temperature and heat flow associated with thermal transitions in materials.
 The optical DSC450 (Differential Scanning Calorimeter) system has been optimized for those wishing to measure the transition temperatures and enthalpy changes of their samples.
 The design allows mounting of the stage on a microscope, enabling image and time lapse recording of sample transitions at high resolution.
-An optically sealed crucible is also available for those wishing to conduct closed experiments.

 The system is provided with a T96 controller, LINK software and optional Digital Imaging and Thermal Analysis by Structural Characterisation (TASC) modules.
 For below ambient temperatures, the LNP96 cooling pump is available.

 Do you require a quote before purchase?
 Are you a government agency or educational institution?
 Are you a customer outside of North America?Request Quote

 Nanographia is a quarterly newsletter published by The McCrone Group, bringing you microscopy insights and information to apply in your workplace.

 Receive news, promotion, and event information from The McCrone Group.